edf-hpc/unclebench/docs/source/ubench-report.md

 ## UBENCH_CSS_PATH
    **default :** /usr/share/unclebench/css/asciidoctor-bench-report.css
-   Path to the CSS style sheet used to render the report in html format.
+   Path to the CSS style sheet used to render the report in HTML format.

 ubench-fetch(1), ubench-run(1), ubench-list(1), ubench-log(1), ubench-result(1), ubench-listparams(1)